 Coursedog monitors the performances of the server, DB, etc., and receives alerts when something wrong is going on.
 Atop that, Coursedog scales up and down our resources.

 Coursedog uses rate limiter to prevent API's abuses

-All endpoints have a well-defined, strict schema that validates and sanitizes the users' input
+All endpoints have a well-defined, strict schema that validates and sanitizes users' input.

 Every dependency is evaluated.
-Coursedog uses as little dependencies as possible, applying security patches whenever these are released to minimize the surface area of a possible attack
+Coursedog uses as few dependencies as possible, applying security patches whenever these are released to minimize the surface area of a possible attack.

 Coursedog runs security linters on the code and Coursedog uses test automation tools.
 The code spends 28000 minutes in CI monthly.

-Coursedog use security headers for all HTTP requests
+Coursedog uses security headers for all HTTP requests.

 Every addition to the code base is peer-reviewed and assessed with a security checklist which includes: